Table of Contents

 1. Thou Shalt Act Quickly

 New York’s real estate market is so fast-paced that you’ll need to act quickly to get ahead.
-You should seek pre-approval from your preferred lender early so you can lay down a strong offer the moment you see your dream home.
+You should seek pre-approval from your preferred lender early so you can lay down a firm offer the moment you see your dream home.
 The best New York properties last as little as 30 minutes on the market and interested buyers snatch them up unseen.
 If you think too long, your ideal property could be sold out from under you.

 It’s also smart to settle on the buyer’s broker you’ll use, so he or she can assist you with your negotiations and help you hire the right attorney and home inspector.
 Getting organized early and having a strong team in your corner can give you an edge in the competitive New York market.